atilas88/Algorithms_and_DS/README.md

-## Training in solve problems an data structures
+## Training in solve problems and data structures